tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Add user level parameters in user_data object in the payload.
 Values accepted: strings, integers, float and json.

 These parameter can be overridden by:
-- parameter added for a specific request in Nameless Analytics Server-side client tag
+- user parameters added for a specific request in Nameless Analytics Server-side client tag